vmware-tanzu/graph-framework-for-microservices/docs/getting_started/SubscribeAPI.md

     // check if a node is subscirbed if !nexusClient.OrgchartRoot().IsSubscribed(){
-        fmt.Prinln("Root is not subscribed.")
+        fmt.Println("Root is not subscribed.")
     }else{
-        fmt.Prinln("Root is subscribed.")
+        fmt.Println("Root is subscribed.")
     }

     // unsubscribe all nodes